NoahDavey/100-days-of-code/log/r1-log.md

 Today managed to make some headway in the space of extracting functions in their entirety.
 Still got some work to do on it, but think i have some decent direction with it so far

 ### R1D39
+Worked on the extension today and am really close with it.
+Have it providing the function complexity on hover.
+For some reason though the hover is being janky atm and displaying all hovers on one line so need to fix that.
+Also been working on app W/Matt which is cool

 ### R1D40